 Participants will work for 19 ½ hours a week and the placement lasts 22 months.
 They receive the same statutory annual leave and public holiday entitlement as other employees.

-When the placement finishes, they should sign on again with their local social welfare office or Intreo centre.
+When the placement finishes, they should sign on again with their Intreo Centre or Social Welfare Branch Office.
 They cannot participate in the Gateway scheme again for 3 years.

 Participants will retain any extra benefits and their medical card provided they are still eligible.